The Early Childhood Program at Temple Emanuel

 It is our goal to meet the needs of our families and our community.
 We offer parenting center classes, classes for twos, threes, fours, and summer camp.
 We are pleased to be offering new extended hours as well as vacation program options.

-Our 2 year old program puts a strong focus on the social/emotional development of young children.
+Our two year old program puts a strong focus on the social/emotional development of young children.
 For many children, this is their first time transitioning into a school environment.
 Learning to trust other adults besides their primary caregivers, learning to be part of a classroom community, as they transition from parallel play to cooperative interactions, teaches empathy for their peers.

 Motor planning – Working with manipulatives such as peg boards, geoboards and beads enhances the muscles in their fingers, allowing them to strength their dexterity for a proper pencil grip.